-Contractors and visitors entering college campus, shall only do so after complying with the following process:
+Contractors and visitors entering university campus, shall only do so after complying with the following process:

-Who to contact Prior to arriving on site, contact shall be made with the relevant college contact person for whom the delivery is being made or with whom the visitor is meeting.

-Scheduling Major deliveries shall be scheduled in non-peak periods to minimize impacts to campus operations and maximize safety of campus users.
-Contact shall be made with the relevant college contact person to determine the preferred time for deliveries and the specific location where the delivery is required to be made.

-Reference shall be made to the Traffic Management Plan map for the relevant campus to locate permitted loading zones.
+- Who to contact Prior to arriving on site, contact shall be made with the relevant university contact person for whom the delivery is being made or with whom the visitoris meeting. - Scheduling Major deliveries shall be scheduled in non-peak periods to minimize impacts to campus operations and maximize safety of campus users.
+Contact shall be made with the relevant university contact person to determine the preferred time for deliveries and the specific location where the delivery is required to be made. - Reference shall be made to the Traffic Management Plan map for the relevant campus to locate permitted loading zones.

-16.0 General Guidelines for Food Hygiene in Cafeteria
+21.0 General Guidelines for Food Hygiene in Cafeteria